 By default, the following password complexity settings are configured in the AD domain based on Windows Server 2016:

 Password Complexity Parameter

 Enforce password history

 24 last password

 If a user tries to set a password that does not match the password policy in the AD domain when logging into Windows or changing the password via Ctrl+Alt+Delete, an error message will be displayed:

 Unable to update the password.
-The value provided for the new password does not meet the length, complexity, or history requirements of the domain.
+The value provided for the new password does not meet the domain’s length, complexity, or history requirements.

 In Windows Server 2008 R2+, you can use several password complexity policies.

 The default password policy is enforced through the Default Domain Policy.
 Its settings can be changed using the Group Policy Management Console (gpmc.msc):